BPAY: Making payments

 To make payments using BPAY, the payee must be a customer of a participating Australian financial institution and be registered for any of its online, mobile or telephone banking services.
 The customer does not need to register for the BPAY service itself to make a payment using BPAY.
 They are usually not required to pay a fee for using the BPAY service.

-To make a payment, a customer visits their Australian financial institution's online, mobile or telephone banking facility, where they would enter the BPAY biller number, reference number and payment amount as well as an indication of the account to be debited, which may also be a credit card.
-Some billers may not accept credit cards (or accept payment from a limited list of credit cards) in payment through BPAY.
-The financial institution may also limit the accounts which may be used for BPAY payments, and save the biller references information for use by the customer for future payments.

-Settlement

-After a customer confirms a BPAY payment, the financial institution where the payment was made sends by electronic funds transfer the payment details to the biller's bank (if different).
-The biller's bank then credits the biller's designated bank account with the payment amount, and will advise the biller the customer reference number and payment amount, for automatic or manual entry into its accounting system.
-Transactions completed before a cut-off time set by the financial institution will normally be processed and paid on the same day, otherwise it will be processed on the next business day.
-The remitting (customer's) bank may charge the biller's bank an interchange fee and the biller's bank will charge the biller its fee, usually on a monthly basis.

 BPAY View

 BPAY View was introduced in 2002.
 To be part of the system, a BPAY biller would also need to register for the BPAY View service.
 The biller would then include the BPAY View logo on its bills.
 The customer, on receiving the bill, may then go onto their financial institution's internet banking site or app to register the bill.
 Once registered, the bills are delivered electronically by the biller to participating Australian financial institution, which then sends an SMS or email to the customer, who would go onto the financial institution's internet banking site to view the bill and authorise payment.

-Many billers opt for its customers to arrange direct debits of the bill instead of setting up BPAY View.
-This enables payments being made on the due date without the need for a customer to do anything else, other than to ensure that there are or will be sufficient funds on the due date in the account to be debited.
-The biller would typically send the customer a SMS or email advising that a debit will be made on a particular date and the amount, with either the bill being attached or with a link to the bill being provided.